-In our opinion, because of the significance of the matter discussed in the Basis for Adverse Opinion on U.S. Generally Accepted Accounting Principles section of our report, the statutory financial statements do not present fairly, in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP"), the financial position of the Company as of December 31, 2022 and 2021, or the results of its operations or its cash flows for the years then ended.
+In our opinion, because of the significance of the matter discussed in the Basis for Adverse Opinion on U.S. Generally Accepted Accounting Principles section of our report, the statutory financial statements do not present fairly, in accordance with accounting principles generally accepted in the United States of America, the statutory financial position of Citizens as of December 31, 2024 and 2023, or the results of its statutory operations and its cash flows for the years then ended.